 - An employee qualifies for paid sick leave by working for an employer on or after January 1, 2015, for at least 30 days within a year in California and by satisfying a 90 day employment period (which works like a probationary period) before an employee can actually take any sick leave.

-- Sick time accrues at a rate of 1 hour for every 30 hours worked and caps at 24 hours of sick time per annum in our system.
+- Sick time accrues at a rate of 1 hour for every 30 hours worked and caps at 24 hours of sick time per annum in the Wave system.

-- An employee who works at least 30 days within a year in California, including part-time, per diem, and temporary employees, are covered by this new law with some specific exceptions.
-Providers of publicly-funded In-Home Supportive Services (IHSS) are exempt.
+- Any employee who works at least 30 days within a calendar year in California (including part-time, per diem, and temporary employees) is covered by this new law with some specific exceptions.
+Providers of publicly-funded In Home Supportive Services (IHSS) are exempt.
 Employees covered by collective bargaining agreements with specified provisions are exempt, as are individuals employed by an air carrier as a flight deck or cabin crew member, if they receive compensated time off at least equivalent to the requirements of the new law.

 For further details, see the State of California Department of Industrial Relations FAQ on Paid Sick Leave.

 How Sick Pay Works in Wave